astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Remarks

-Before performing the export, the method first saves the latest settings out to the master projectFileRenamerConfiguration file.
+Before performing the export, the method first saves the latest settings out to the master configuration file.